-When you arrive in northern Tuscany, passing through the motorway or coming by the sea, it’s impossible do not notice with astonishment the height of the Apuan Alps.
+Approaching northern Tuscany, both passing through the motorway or coming by sea, it is impossible not to notice with astonishment the height of the Apuan Alps.

-Carrara is the world capital for mining, processing and trading of white marble.
-The economy of the whole area revolves around marble.
-Unfortunately, or fortunately, Carrara is not really known by many tourists, that usually visit the most famous cities such as Florence, Siena or the countryside of Val d’Orcia.
+Carrara is the world capital for the mining, processing, and trading of white marble.
+The economy of the whole area revolves around the marble.
+Unfortunately, or fortunately, Carrara is not popular among the mass tourists that usually visit the most famous cities such as Florence, Siena, or the countryside of Val d’Orcia.

-A short history about the foundation of Carrara
+A short history of Carrara and its foundation

-During the 15th to the 18th century, Carrara belonged to the Malaspina family.
-At that time they were the owners of the whole area of Lunigiana inclusive of the close city of Massa.
+Between the 15th to the 18th century, Carrara belonged to the Malaspina family.
+At that time they were the owners of the whole area of Lunigiana including the close city of Massa.

 The colorful Piazza Alberica

-Piazza Alberica is a beautiful square surrounded by Baroque Palazzi with the statue of Maria Beatrice D’Este on top of a fountain in the middle.
-The square, symbol of the town, is also the main center for the social life and the place where people get relaxed drinking a glass of wine, or socialize drinking an espresso.
+Colorful Baroque style Palazzi surrounds the Piazza Alberica the beautiful square, the hotspot of Carrara.
+In the middle, the statue of Maria Beatrice D’Este on top of a marble fountain steals the show.
+The square is also the heart of the local social life and the place where people get to get a glass of wine or socialize by having an espresso.

-The Duomo is dated back to 12th century, with a splendid two colors marble façade.
+The Duomo dates back to the 12th century, with a splendid two-color marble façade.
 The church is equipped with an extraordinary gothic rose window.
-The bell tower, dated on the 14th century, is similar to the typical Ligurian bell tower.
+The bell tower, dated in the 14th century, resembles the typical Ligurian bell tower.

 The Accademia delle Belle Arti

-The Accademia delle Belle Arti is the hotbed of young artists who came from all over the world.
-The Accademia started enrolling students for painting, sculpture and architecture on 1757, thanks to Maria Teresa Cybo Malaspina, Duchess of Massa Carrara and Princess of Carrara.
-On 1810 Elisa Bonaparte donated the palace that today hosts the Accademia.
+The Accademia delle Belle Arti is the hotbed of young artists from all over the world.
+Accademia started enrolling students in painting, sculpture, and architecture in 1757, thanks to Maria Teresa Cybo Malaspina, Duchess of Massa Carrara and Princess of Carrara.
+In 1810, Elisa Bonaparte donated the palace that today hosts the Accademia.
 The building was an ancient fortress dated back to 1187 and has a lovely Renaissance courtyard, where many student plaster works of the 19th century are exposed.

-The museum of Marble collects the immense archeological heritage of Carrara, made by the ancient natural basins of marble extraction, an important marble collection, archeological evidences, and artistic statues made by artists from all the world who came in Carrara to choose their marble blocks and sculpt their work of art.
+The Museum of Marble collects the immense archeological heritage of Carrara.
+Inside, you find important marble collections and archeological pieces of evidence.
+You can also admire statues made by artists from all over the world who came to Carrara to choose their marble blocks and sculpt their works of art.